Skip to main content

 • If you cannot afford an attorney, one will be appointed for you

 You can refuse to answer questions without a lawyer present, especially if your answers could lead to criminal charges.
-If you are not informed of your rights before questioning, any answers you give may be considered involuntary.
+If you are not informed of your rights before questioning, any incriminating statements you give could be considered involuntary.

 An Attorney Can Help With Your Fifth Amendment Concerns

-Deciding to invoke your Fifth Amendment right against self-incrimination can be complicated, both in civil and criminal cases.
-If you are facing charges, you may want to contact an experienced criminal defense attorney to ensure your rights are protected and discuss your options for invoking your Fifth Amendment rights.
+Invoking your Fifth Amendment right against self-incrimination can be complicated, both in civil and criminal cases.
+If you are facing charges, you may want to contact an experienced criminal defense attorney to ensure your constitutional rights are protected and discuss your options for invoking the Fifth Amendment protection of your Fifth Amendment rights.

 Was this helpful?